 The decision to consider home school for your child can be scary but if you have the time to commit to your child it can be a big advantage and a lot less difficult than you might think.
 Every state provides some guidelines for homeschooling and depending on the state you live in virtual school can be an option.
-Here in Florida and in 18 other states Virtual public school is now available.
-Online public school offers the luxury of preplanned curriculum and all materials shipped directly to your home.
-Virtual school offers a virtual teacher online and some companies claim to provide a computor and internet access.
+Here in Florida and in several other states Virtual public school is now available.
+Online public school offers the luxury of planned curriculum and all materials shipped directly to your home.
+Virtual school offers a virtual teacher online and some companies claim to provide a computer and internet access.
 Tuition is free as a public school option.
 Virtual school combines home school with public school and offers field trips and club activities which can help to eliminate the isolation issues associated with just homeschooling.

 Your child can:

 - work at their own pace

 - reduce contact with sick kids

 - be free from bullys

 - teacher/student ratios (usually 20+ students per teacher)

 - bullying - from other students and just plain mean teachers

 - favoritism - teachers do have favorite students and students that just annoy them

 - substitutes - who are unfamiliar with students and not always cut out to teach